What is Oral Cancer?

 Many types of cells make up the various parts of the oral cavity and oropharynx, and for each kind, different cancer can develop.
 These cancer cells can include squamous cell carcinomas.

-According to the American Cancer Society, over 90 percent of oral cancers are squamous cell carcinomas which are flat and scale-like cells forming the lining of the mouth and throat.
-At its earliest form, a squamous cell cancer called carcinoma in situ is in the cell layer called the epithelium.
+According to the American Cancer Society, over 90 percent of oral cancers are squamous cell carcinomas, which are flat and scale-like cells forming the mouth and throat's lining.
+A squamous cell cancer called carcinoma in situ is in the cell layer called the epithelium at its earliest form.

-An invasive squamous cell carcinoma has grown into the oral cavity or oropharynx’s deeper layers.
-Meanwhile, a verrucous carcinoma, a type of squamous cell cancer, is a slow growing cancer which rarely spreads to other body parts.
+An invasive squamous cell carcinoma has grown into the oral cavity or oropharynx's deeper layers.
+Meanwhile, a verrucous carcinoma, a type of squamous cell cancer, is slow-growing cancer that rarely spreads to other body parts.
 However, it can deeply grow into a nearby tissue that immediate removal of this type must be down along with a wide edge of surrounding normal tissue as parts of ordinary squamous cell carcinoma may grow inside verrucous carcinomas.
-Verrucous carcinomas that may have already areas of ordinary squamous cell cancer may spread to other body parts.
+Verrucous carcinomas that may already have areas of ordinary squamous cell cancer may spread to other body parts.

 Other types of cancer that can grow in the oral cavity and oropharynx include minor salivary gland carcinomas, lymphomas, cancers of the nasopharynx, and laryngeal and hypopharyngeal cancer.

-Meanwhile, Hippocrates is credited for the term “cancer.”
-The recognized “Father of Medicine” described non-ulcer and ulcer forming tumors as carinos and carcinoma which are Greek words referring to a crab.
+Meanwhile, Hippocrates is credited for the term "cancer."
+The recognized "Father of Medicine" described non-ulcer and ulcer forming tumors as carinos and carcinoma, which are Greek words referring to a crab.
 Celsus, a Roman physician, translated the Greek term into the Latin word for crab, arriving at the present term used to describe the condition — cancer.
-Such words were used probably due to the finger-like spreading projections from cancer that is reminiscent of a crab.
+Such words were probably used due to the finger-like spreading projections from cancer reminiscent of a crab.

 The specific cause of cancer remains unknown.
-It can start in almost any body part and is characterized by irregular cell growth which disrupts the orderly and normal processes of the human cells.
+It can start in almost any body part and is characterized by irregular cell growth, which disrupts the human cells' orderly and normal processes.

-Cancer is not a single disease as various types.
+Cancer is not a single disease of various types.
 The American Cancer Society listed down more than 60 types of cancers, while the National Cancer Institute has identified more than 100 types.